 In Korea, remote work has been slower to catch on compared to other countries due to the traditional work culture.
 The COVID-19 pandemic helped familiarize people with remote work, but it's still new for many companies.
 They often don't fully understand it until they see it in action.

 There's a growing interest, though, especially among younger Koreans who want to try out the digital nomad lifestyle.
-One of my goal with Digital Nomads Korea is to inspire local companies.
+One of my goals with Digital Nomads Korea is to inspire local companies.
 Once people experience the benefits, it's hard to go back to working in an office!

 We’re launching a lifestyle brand called Hoppin, to offer services for nomads, including coworking, coliving, and local activities.
 Our first project is in Yeonnam-dong, a trendy neighborhood in Hongdae, where we've transformed a traditional Korean house into a coworking and coliving space.

 We're also teaming up with local governments and businesses to create workation programs throughout the country.
 We've already had some events this year in Jeju Island and Hongseong and aim to build strong digital nomad communities through these programs.
-We hope that our efforts will encourage the Korean government to develop a supportive policy for the digital nomads such as the Digital Nomad Visa.
+We hope that our efforts will encourage the Korean government to develop a supportive policy for digital nomads such as the Digital Nomad Visa.

 You can join Outdoor Office Day with me!
-It’s an initiative created by my friend Ioana Biris, a nature lover and a social psychologist in Amsterdam, which happens once a year and invites everyone to join.
+It’s an initiative created by my friend Ioana Biris, a nature lover and social psychologist in Amsterdam, which happens once a year and invites everyone to join.
 Before I started Digital Nomads Korea, I was involved in designing outdoor office setups and running campaigns to promote outdoor office culture.
 Imagine a coworking spot in a park—my dream office—where creativity flows as freely as the breeze! 😄

 I often end up at Nodeulseom Island (노들섬), situated in the heart of the Han River in Seoul.
 It has everything you need for a perfect workation day, plus a panoramic view of the riverside and Seoul's skyline.
 You can sit at the public work lounge (it’s free!), grab a bite at one of the restaurants, snack at a convenience store, enjoy a picnic in the park, and catch a live concert on the outside stage.

 I loved watching My Liberation Notes.
-It’s a Korean TV series available on Netflix which takes you into the daily lives of people living on the outskirts of Seoul.
+It’s a Korean TV series available on Netflix that takes you into the daily lives of people living on the outskirts of Seoul.
 Commuting far distances for work is something that a lot of Koreans can relate to and My Liberation Notes narrated it in a very subtle, realistic and emotional way.
 The dialogues, especially, are beautiful and the actors are incredible.
-I think it’s a very good story to understand deep layers of Korean culture, like the work culture or the generational gap.
+I think it’s a very good story to understand the deep layers of Korean culture, like the work culture or the generational gap.

 Jeong believes remote working could help with making cities more sustainable and revitalize the countryside.
 This is why she created her startup, Hoppers, and the Digital Nomads Korea community.